sanlocoz/foo.bar/README.md

 - Problem 3 (level 2) `math` `big number` `special cases`: <br>
 Math problems that must be solved with big number library or specialized library for big number computation `> 64 bit float`.
+It also consists of specialized cases (corner cases) which have to be considered separately.

 - Problem 3 (level 2) `math` `ad-hoc`: <br>
 Math problems (about configuration of pegs) related to linear equations but it can be simplified into `O(1)` algorithm.